hrmun/hrmun.com/_section/03-works.md

 <img class="pull-right company-logo" src="resources/company-two.jpg" height="200" width="200">
 <p class="work-detail">
   My first job in Japan.
-I worked as a generalist software engineer on multiple projects mainly focused on web and mobile development.
+I worked as a generalist software engineer on multiple projects mainly focused on web and mobile development using various technology stacks.
 Developed several new features on existing software products for my company and researched new technologies for certain projects.
-Also did some upgrades on programming languages and frameworks for software products to newer version.
+I also assisted company in writing technical documentations, performing upgrades on programming languages and frameworks to newer version for software products.
 </p>

 <br>